 Mexico has military checkpoints, so don’t be alarmed.
 Soldiers might ask you simple questions, including the point of origin and destination.
 It’s customary to roll down all windows to have unobstructed views of the seats, especially the rear ones.

 Driving Safely in Mexico: Toll Roads (cuota) vs Free (libre)

 Mexico has an assortment of free (libre) and pay (quota) roads.
 Libre roads are dotted with intriguing restaurants and unique shops, but the streets lack maintenance.
-Toll roads move faster because they are smoother but have a less local flair.
+Toll roads move faster because they are smoother but have less local flair.
 For the best experience, mix and match both types.

 While these factoids seem like a lot to take in, don’t let them deter you from driving in Mexico.
-Use them to gain an understanding, and enjoy the experience.
+Use them to gain an understanding and enjoy the experience.
 Exploring Mexico by car gives you a whole new perspective that you can’t get by other means.

 And remember, you should always carry Mexican Car Insurance from a reputable U.S. broker.
 Mexico Insurance Services has operated online since 2003.